alx2009/K197Control/K197control_protocol_specification.md

 When the K197 is measuring continuosly, it will send about 3 measurements every second.
 When the K197 is waiting for a trigger, an empty frame is sent instead (this is done so the IEEE 488 card can trigger the measurement and/or sned any other command to the K197).
 This emtpty is sent more frequently than 3 times a second, in this way the IEEE 488 can can trigger a measurement more quickly (see next session).

-The format of the measurement data is described <tbd>
+The format of the measurement data is described here: https://github.com/alx2009/K197Control/blob/main/K197control_measurements.md

 ## Sending Commands to the K197